diodon/QIMOS/Guides/HOWTO_setupPython.md

    `python3`

+(or `ipython` if you want to use it).

-The number 3 in necessary to make a distinction with pyton 2.7, which is also available in the system.
+The number 3 may be necessary to make a distinction with python 2.7, which is also available in the system.
 You should have something similar to this in your terminal:

 ```
 Python 3.8.10 (default, Jun  2 2021, 10:49:15)